visit-dav/visit/src/doc/python_scripting/functions.rst

     DefineMaterialExpression creates new material variables.
     Material variables are special variables that store material information for mesh and scalar variables.
     Material variables are used by the Boundary and Filled Boundary plots.

+    The variableName argument is either a string that contains the name of the variable to define or a list of strings with the names of the variables to define.
+    If you are going to define more than about a hundred expressions you should use the list version to get good performance.
+    If you use the list version the number of variable names must match the number of definitions.
+    If you pass the name of an existing expression it will replace the current definition.
     Currently there are no built-in expressions that create material variables.

-    The function will throw an exception if the list of strings is incorrectly formed, as well as when the number of variable names does not match the number of definitions.
+    The function will throw an exception if the list of strings is incorrectly formed or when the number of variable names does not match the number of definitions.

 DefineMeshExpression